cockroachdb/docs/v20.2/known-limitations.md

 ### Concurrent SQL shells overwrite each other's history

 The [built-in SQL shell](cockroach-sql.html) stores its command history in a single file by default (`.cockroachsql_history`).
-When running multiple instances of the SQL shell on the same machine, therefore, each shell's command history can get overwritten in unexpected ways.
+When running multiple instances of the SQL shell on the same machine.
+Therefore, each shell's command history can get overwritten in unexpected ways.

 As a workaround, set the `COCKROACH_SQL_CLI_HISTORY` environment variable to different values for the two different shells, for example: